-My wonderful guide in Myanmar, Win Kyaw Zan, helped me greatly with this list of Famous Burmese.
-I love doing these lists.
+My wonderful guide in Myanmar, Win Kyaw Zan, helped me greatly with this list.
+I love doing them.
 And my informants around the world seem to enjoy thinking about the famous people in their respective countries.

 Famous Burmese: Historical